quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part12_Q-learning_Off-.md

 ---

 #### Q-learning and Expected Sarsa Comparison
 Background context: The text compares the performance of Q-learning, Expected Sarsa, and their variants on the cliff walking task.
-It discusses how different learning rates (\(\alpha\)) affect the algorithms' performance over episodes.
+It discusses how different learning rates ($\alpha$) affect the algorithms' performance over episodes.

-:p What does the text say about the performance comparison between Q-learning and Expected Sarsa for different values of \(\alpha\)?
+:p What does the text say about the performance comparison between Q-learning and Expected Sarsa for different values of $\alpha$?
 ??x
-The text states that for \(n = 100,000\), the average return is equal for all \(\alpha\) values in case of Expected Sarsa and Q-learning.
-However, for smaller \(n = 100\):
+The text states that for $n = 100,000 $, the average return is equal for all $\alpha $ values in case of Expected Sarsa and Q-learning.
+However, for smaller$n = 100$:

-- For Expected Sarsa, the performance comes close to the performance of Q-learning only for \(\alpha = 0.1\).
+- For Expected Sarsa, the performance comes close to the performance of Q-learning only for $\alpha = 0.1$.
-- For large \(\alpha\), the performance for \(n = 100,000\) even drops below the performance for \(n = 100\).
-The reason is that high values of \(\alpha\) cause divergence in Q-values, leading to a worse policy over time.
+- For large $\alpha $, the performance for $ n = 100,000 $even drops below the performance for$ n = 100 $.
+The reason is that high values of$\alpha$ cause divergence in Q-values, leading to a worse policy over time.

-For \(n = 100,000\), all algorithms have converged long before the end of the run since there is no effect from the initial learning phase. x??
+For $n = 100,000$, all algorithms have converged long before the end of the run since there is no effect from the initial learning phase. x??

 ---